Should I use hashtags on Facebook?

 We all know Facebook has hashtags -- but should they be part of your Facebook marketing strategy?

-I asked 13 experts for their opinions on this.
+I asked 13 experts for their opinions on how to use hashtags on Facebook.

 Before you read their replies, let's look at results from a study by Social Bakers, which examined how Facebook engagement correlates hashtag use.